-Buying Marijuana Seeds with PayPal in 2019Is it possible?
+Buying Marijuana Seeds with PayPal in 2020Is it possible?
 Everything you need to know about buying cannabis seeds with Paypal.

 The answer is yes and no. Read on and we’ll explain in more detail.

-Making purchases this way also affords you dispute resolution if there are any problems with a transaction, as well as purchase protection on anything you buy through Paypal.
-When it comes to Paypal and marijuana seeds in 2019, many buyers feel that this is a good insurance policy, especially if they’re purchasing from a little-known shop.
+Making purchases this way also affords you dispute resolution if there are any problems with a transaction, as well as purchase protection on anything you buy through PayPal.
+When it comes to PayPal and marijuana seeds in 2020, many buyers feel that this is a good insurance policy, especially if they’re purchasing from a little-known shop.
 (We’ll talk more about why that’s a bad idea, however, later in this article.)

 The Down Side of Using Paypal for Cannabis Seeds

-Unfortunately, as wonderful, private and convenient as it may sound to buy cannabis seeds with Paypal, in 2019, things have become so complex that it’s not usually possible.
+Unfortunately, as wonderful, private and convenient as it may sound to buy cannabis seeds with PayPal, in 2020, things have become so complex that it’s not usually possible.

-For seedbanks that are willing to run the risk of allowing their customers to buy cannabis seeds with Paypal, commissions are very high.
-In 2019, Paypal charges 2.9% + $0.30 USD per transaction.
+For seedbanks that are willing to run the risk of allowing their customers to buy cannabis seeds with PayPal, commissions are very high.
+In 2020, PayPal charges 2.9% + $0.30 USD per transaction.
 This sends some online cannabis seed retailers looking for other more affordable ways to sell their product.

 Which Shops Accept Paypal for Cannabis Seeds?